How to Generate Powers of Two Online: A Complete Guide to Custom Sequences, Output Bases, and Practical Applications

 512 256 128 64 32 16 8 4 2 1

-Descending order is handy when you need to iterate from the most significant bit down to the least, a common pattern in bitwise algorithms.
+Descending order works well when you need to iterate from the most significant bit down to the least, which comes up a lot in bitwise algorithms.

 Settings: Count = 5, Order = Ascending, Base = 2